abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 | False | True  | **True**  | True  | True | **True** |
 | False | False | **True**  | True  | False | **True** |

 But it would be much more intuitive if we do it using axioms and rules of inference.
-To do so, we have to start with the formula we have (***p → q**) plus the axiom schemas, and arrive at the formula we want to prove (**¬p ∨ q**).
+To do so, we have to start with the formula we have (**p → q**) plus the axiom schemas, and arrive at the formula we want to prove (**¬p ∨ q**).

 Here is one way to do it.
 The formulas that are used at each step are specified at the right-hand side, the rule of inference is modus ponens.

 ![Hilbert proof](hilbert_proof.svg)

-Note that to really prove that the two formulas are equivalen we have to also do it the other way around (start with (**¬p ∨ q**) and (***p → q**)).
+Note that to really prove that the two formulas are equivalen we have to also do it the other way around (start with (**¬p ∨ q**) and (**p → q**)).

 Intuitionistic logic.
 The BHK interpretation
 ===

-Although the classical truth-functional interpretation of logic works, and is correct in its own right, it doesn't fit well the categorical framework that we are using here: It is too "low-level".
-It relies on manipulating the values of the propositions.
+Although the classical truth-functional interpretation of logic works and is correct in its own right, it doesn't fit well the categorical framework that we are using here: It is too "low-level", it relies on manipulating the values of the propositions.
 According to it, the operations **and**, **or** and **implies** are just 3 of the 16 possible binary logical operations and they are not really connected to each other.

 For these and other reasons (mostly other, probably), in the 20th century a whole new school of logic was founded, called *intuitionistic logic*.
-If classical logic is based on *set theory*, intuitionistic logic is based on *category theory* and related theories.
+If classical logic is based on *set theory*, intuitionistic logic is based on *category theory* and its related theories.
 If *classical logic* is based on Plato's theory of forms, then intuinism began with a philosophical idea originating from Kant and Schopenhauer: the idea that the world as we experience it is largely predetermined of out perceptions of it.
 As the mathematician L.E.J.
 Brouwer puts it.

 > [...] logic is life in the human brain; it may accompany life outside the brain but it can never guide it by virtue of its own power.

-Classical and intuitionistic logic diverge from one another right from the start: because intuitionistic logic deals with *constructing* proofs rather than *discovering* or *unveiling* a universal truth, it is *off with the principle of bivalence*, that is, we have no basis to claim that each statements is necessarily *true or false*.
+Classical and intuitionistic logic diverge from one another right from the start: because according to intuitionistic logic we are *constructing* proofs rather than *discovering* them or *unveiling* a universal truth, we are *off with the principle of bivalence*, that is, we have no basis to claim that each statements is necessarily *true or false*.
 For example, there might be a statements that might not be provable not because they are false, but simply because they fall outside of the domain of a given logical system (the twin-prime conjecture is often given as an example for this.)

 So, intuitionistic logic is not bivalent, i.e. we cannot have all propositions reduced to true and false.

 ![The True/False dichotomy](true_false.svg)

 One thing that we still do have there are propositions that are "true" in the sense that a proof for them is given - the primary propositions.
-So with some caveats (which we will see later) the bivalence between true and false proposition might be thought out as similar to the bivalence between the existence or non-existence of a proof for a given proposition - there either is a proof of it or there isn't.
+So with some caveats (which we will see later) the bivalence between true and false proposition might be thought out as similar to the bivalence between the existence or absense of a proof for a given proposition - there either is a proof of it or there isn't.

 ![The proved/unproved dichotomy](proved_unproved.svg)